Unity-Technologies/BuildReportInspector/com.unity.build-report-inspector/README.md

 Usage
 =====

 Add the [BuildReportInspector.cs](Editor/BuildReportInspector/BuildReportInspector.cs) editor script to an **Editor** folder in your project to install it.
+Alternatively, install it from Unity Editor's Package Manager window (check "Show preview packages" in the "Advanced" menu to have "Build Report Inspector" displayed in the list of available packages).
 Once installed, BuildReport objects can be viewed in the inspector.

 You can obtain a BuildReport object as the return value of the BuildPlayer API (https://docs.unity3d.com/ScriptReference/BuildPipeline.BuildPlayer.html) when making a build, or by selecting a file containing BuildReport data.
 Unity's default build setup will write such a file to **Library/LastBuild.buildreport** (this may change in the future) when making a build.